Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 \subsection{Universal properties for the fluctuations of the stochastic entropy production}

-The (local) martingale property of $\exp(-S^{\rm tot}_t)$ together with the continuity of the process $S^{\rm tot}_t$ as a function of time, implies that several fluctuation properties of $S^{\rm tot}_t$ are universal.
-Here, following Ref.~\cite{Pigolotti:2017}, we derive the universal properties of $S^{\rm tot}_t$ directly from the evolution Eq.~\eqref{eq:entropy} for entropy production, while in the next chapter we derive these results with the Doob's theorems in Chapter~\ref{ch:3}.
+The (local) martingale property of $\exp(-S^{\rm tot}_t)$ together with the continuity of the process $S^{\rm tot}_t$ as a function of time implies that several fluctuation properties of $S^{\rm tot}_t$ are universal.
+Here, following Ref.~\cite{Pigolotti:2017}, we derive the universal properties of $S^{\rm tot}_t$ directly from the evolution Eq.~\eqref{eq:entropy} for entropy production, while in the next chapter we use Doob's theorems, as reviewed in Chapter~\ref{ch:3}, to derive these results.